sourcehut-mirrors/chawan/doc/config.md

 urimethodmap = ["\$CHA_DIR/urimethodmap", "~/.urimethodmap", "/etc/urimethodmap"]
 : **array of paths**

 : Search path for urimethodmap files.
+This format is deprecated;
+  instead, `auto-browsecap` should be used.
 See [**cha-urimethodmap**](urimethodmap.md)(5) for details.

 w3m-cgi-compat = false